-EFFECT OF EXISTING OR PROBABLE GOVERNMENT REGULATIONS ON THE COMPANY'S BUSINESS the implementation of laws and regulations pertaining thereto.
-It also has the authority to promulgate additional regulations of its own.
+EFFECT OF EXISTING OR PROBABLE GOVERNMENT REGULATIONS ON THE COMPANY'S BUSINESS

 The DENR is the primary agency responsible for the conservation, management, development, and proper use of the country's environment and natural resources and

 The DA on the other hand is responsible for the promotion of agricultural development.
 The DA provides the policy framework and support services needed to effect its mandate.